Meet the Sangha's Staff

 -

-Assist in the supervision of nursery volunteers of all ages and backgrounds
+Assist in the supervision of nursery volunteers of all ages and backgrounds.

 -

-Receive training on basic day-to-day nursery and greenhouse operations in order to independently complete tasks including: identification of native plants, watering, sowing seed, making divisions, repotting, identifying and correcting nutritional deficiencies, basic maintenance tasks, and cleaning/organization tasks.
+Receive training on basic day-to-day nursery operations in order to independently complete tasks including: identification of native plants, watering, sowing seed, making divisions, repotting, identifying and correcting nutritional deficiencies, basic maintenance tasks, and cleaning/organization tasks.

 -

-Assist with other operations at the Wild Plant Nursery, as necessary
+Assist with other operations at the Wild Plant Nursery, as necessary.

 -